nautobot/nautobot-app-device-lifecycle-mgmt/docs/user/cve_tracking.md

         - ``status_forcelist``: The status codes that force a retry (default: [500, 502, 503, 504]).
         - ``allowed_methods``: The HTTP methods that are allowed (default: ["GET"]).
 - A new Secrets Group object named ``NAUTOBOT DLM NIST SECRETS GROUP`` used for access to the NIST API Key from the External Integration.
-- A new Secret object named ``NAUTOBOT DLM NIST API KEY`` that contains the NIST API Key acquired from [here]('https://nvd.nist.gov/developers/request-an-api-key').
+- A new Secret object named ``NAUTOBOT DLM NIST API KEY`` that needs to be configured to contain your NIST API Key acquired from [here]('https://nvd.nist.gov/developers/request-an-api-key').

-You may install these objects manually before the upgrade, or you can update them afterward if necessary.
+NOTE: You may change the name of the External Integration or create your own using other configuration settings, but the SecretsGroup and Secret objects must be named as above.
+The External Integration is selected when starting the Job run.

 ### Run Job
 Automated discovery is used by running the ``NIST - Software CVE Search`` Job.

 To run this job, use the "Jobs" menu dropdown and navigate to the **CVE Tracking** section.
-The jobs will appear here and all you will need to do is click the play button.[^1]
+The jobs will appear here and all you will need to do is click the play button.[^1]  Here you will select the External Integration that you want to use.
+As stated previously, the name of the External Integration does not matter, but the External Integration must contain a SecretsGroup and Secret named as above.

 ![](../images/lcm_cve_nist_job.png)